-On the Sussex/Surrey border just outside Horsham, Farlington prep and senior share 33 acres of rural parkland, woodland and lakes (there’s a nursery, Little Barn Owls, on site too).
-The buildings are a mix of the modern and the more characterful – the Jacobean mansion house, which comprises the girls’ boarding wing, head’s office and library has a cobbled courtyard and clock tower, while drama takes place in a former stable block.
+The buildings are a mix of the modern and the more characterful – the Jacobean mansion house, which comprises the boarding wing, head’s office and library, has a cobbled courtyard and clock tower, while drama takes place in the former chapel.
 The whole school shares one dining room, with different sittings for different age groups.

 Farlington has always attracted relocating London families – and thanks to its brilliant online learning provision during lockdown, applications are at an all-time high.

-All pupils in the prep have automatic entry into the senior school – meaning no need to prepare for the 11+.
+All pupils in the middle school have automatic entry into the senior school – meaning no need to prepare for the 11+.
 It is the expectation that every child will stay on all the way through – and the majority do indeed choose to do so, transitioning seamlessly.

 For current Year 11s looking to enter the sixth form, a preview evening is held in the September prior to entry, followed by an experience day.

-Most are day pupils here, but there is capacity for 55 boarders on a full, weekly or flexi basis (there are currently 35 international full boarders, plus a handful from the UK taking advantage of the odd midweek sleepover).
+Most are day pupils here, but there is capacity for 42 boarders on a full, weekly or flexi basis (a mix of international full boarders and a handful from the UK taking advantage of the odd midweek sleepover).
 Short-term boarding is also a possibility, and increasingly popular with (mostly) Spanish pupils, who stay on for a term or more.

-Farlington has two boarding houses: brand new Fishponds for the boys and Mansion House (in the main building) for girls.
-Sixth-form boarders have their own room (and sometimes Years 10 and 11, depending on availability), while younger pupils sleep in dorms.
-Both boarding houses have a home-from-home atmosphere, with wellies lined up by the front door and dogs running gleefully around.
+There’s one boarding house (Mansion House), and all boarders of all ages sleep under the same roof.
+Boys and girls sleep in separate wings, with co-ed communal areas including a kitchen and TV room.
+Older pupils have their own room (depending on availability), while younger pupils sleep in either twin rooms or cosy dorms.
 There are lots of weekend activities, from kayaking and abseiling to cinema trips and theme-park outings – plus, of course, the chance to make the most of the school facilities, such as the Astro and pool.